2101dudu/Proof-of-Work-Blockchain/README.md

 }
 ```

-This value represents a sort of iteration count of the block, and is a way to get different hash values from the same contents of the block.
+This value represents a sort of iteration count of the block and is a way to get different hash values from the same contents of the block.

 We can also define a structure for a proof-of-work.